Chris Houston – Irvine Beat FM

 Chris Houston joined Irvine Beat FM in June 2018 bringing with him over 12 years experience in radio presenting.
 Chris is a musician having played piano for over 20 years among other instruments.
 He is a broadcast journalist and amateur radio enthusiast.
 Chris was heavily involved with Ayrshire RSLs Ayr FM (2010) and Girvan FM (2008).
 Chris is also an amateur radio enthusiast with callsign MM6CLM.

 Chris currently presents Nothing but the Nineties and Awesome 80s.
 Up until the end of December 2020 and for two and a half years Chris was one of the lunchtime presenters permanently hosting the Monday edition and currently hosts the Thursday edition.
 He is also the previous host of The Sunday Talk In and Awesome ’80s.
-Chris has also been stand in host for Andi Struthers on Night Time Love.
+Chris has also been a regular stand in host for Night Time Love.

 Chris’ favourite artists include Steve Winwood, Bruce Hornsby, Stephen Bishop and Christopher Cross.